The above photos are all winners of Excellence in Landscape Awards in the categories of Sustainable Construction or Sustainable Maintenance.

 Find trees that thrive in northern Illinois

-The ILCA was a collaborator on the Morton Arboretum’s Tree Selector.
 This website allows landscape professionals to select their location, site conditions, and preferences to get a side-by-side comparison for choosing the best tree for any set of circumstances.
 All trees found on the Northern Illinois Tree Selector are hardy for zones 5 and 6.
-[Utilize the Tree Selector]
+SEARCH TREES AND SHRUBS

 Click on each section below to learn more.